 Instructions

-- In a cast iron, cook olive oil over medium heat.
-Add ground beef, onion, and celery, and cook until ground beef is browned and onion is soft.
-Drain grease if needed.
+- Cook the filling.
+Heat the olive oil in a cast iron skillet over medium heat.
+Add the ground beef, onion, and celery and cook until the beef is browned and the onion is soft.
+Drain excess grease if needed.

-- Bake at 350 F for 30 min until the crust is golden
+- Bake.
+Bake for 30 minutes, until the crust is golden brown.

-- Let sit for 10 minutes to thicken and cool before serving.
+- Rest and serve.
+Let the pot pie rest for about 10 minutes to thicken before serving.

 Notes